 Andrew Lloyd Webber is the composer of some of the world's best-known musicals, including Cats, Evita, Joseph and the Amazing Technicolor Dreamcoat, Jesus Christ Superstar, The Phantom of the Opera, and Sunset Boulevard.
 His latest musical, the hit stage version of the movie School of Rock, opened on Broadway in December 2015.
 His awards, both as composer and producer, include seven Tonys, seven Oliviers, a Golden Globe, an Oscar, the Praemium Imperiale, the Richard Rodgers Award for Excellence in Musical Theatre, a BASCA Fellowship, the Kennedy Center Honor and a Grammy for Best Contemporary Classical Composition for Requiem, his setting of the Latin Requiem mass which contains one of his best known compositions, "Pie Jesu."
 He owns seven London theatres including the Theatre Royal, Drury Lane and the London Palladium.
 He was knighted by Her Majesty The Queen in 1992 and created an honorary member of the House of Lords in 1997.
 He is passionate about the importance of music in education and the Andrew Lloyd Webber Foundation has become one of Britain's leading charities supporting the arts and music.

-Answer 1: Creating a list of officially licensed productions from the 1970s to today in venues throughout the world would be a likely futile exercise fit only for archivists.
+Creating a list of officially licensed productions from the 1970s to today in venues throughout the world would be a likely futile exercise fit only for archivists.
 While we are building our website, we will chronicle as many productions as we can, but we cannot possibly claim to know about every single production, professional or otherwise.
-However, as addressed in the general category above, it has been produced in over 42 countries globally.

 Film/broadcast or recording rights (which are different from filming or recording for promotional purposes, as Troika Entertainment, which produced the "Farewell Tour," did) are not automatically granted to the producers of a show, so one would have to work out an arrangement with the authors (and whomever else is a party to previously existing royalty agreements, etc.), both in terms of an initial upfront payment and royalties.
 One must also work out royalty arrangements with the creative team for use of blocking/staging, choreography, production design, etc., as the work of a creative team on each production is copyrightable.
 Similar issues arise in terms of salary hikes to the cast (who also may receive royalties), creative team, crew, orchestra, etc. This is unavoidable, and it gets pricey, which is why many productions of many shows don't get recorded or filmed.
 (Put yourself in a producer's shoes.
 It’s hard enough to fund a show as it is without throwing in the additional cost of filming a video or recording an album which is probably even less likely to be profitable than the show itself.)